Environmental Groups Implore County Council to Better Fund Air Quality Program

 The Group Against Smog and Pollution (GASP) and other local environmental groups this week called on Allegheny County Council to do what it can to better fund the health department’s Air Quality Program.

-“Our fear is that critical services the Air Quality Program provides – particularly those regarding expertise and enforcement on a local and community level – are not being funded adequately,” GASP staff attorney Ned Mulcahy said in public comments before Council Wednesday.
+“Our fear is that critical services the Air Quality Program provide – particularly those regarding expertise and enforcement on a local and community level – are not being funded adequately,” GASP staff attorney Ned Mulcahy said in public comments before Council Wednesday.

 These comments followed a letter sent jointly to Council members earlier that day from GASP, PennFuture, Clean Water Action, PennEnvironment, and Breathe Project requesting that members “give special attention to the 2020 budget regarding how the county health department’s Air Quality Program is funded.”